radutopor/SongReco/README.md

 Each feature module has an `api` and an `impl` submodule - the former only contains the public models needed to interface with the feature
 (like launch parameters), while the latter contains the actual implementation.
 The idea is that a parent who wants to incorporate a specific feature would depend on its `impl` module, while sibling features who just want to interface with it would only depend on its minimal `api` module.
-This means that features can reference each other in terms of exchanged data, but not depend on each other's implementation.
-Which in turns means better decoupling, more formalised and robust integrations, but also faster build times since rebuilding a feature `impl` does not recursively trigger rebuilding the dependents of its `api`.
+This means that features can reference each other in terms of data exchange, but not depend on each other's implementation.
+Which in turns means better decoupling, more formalised and robust integrations, but also faster build times since changes in a feature's `impl` does not recursively trigger rebuilding the dependents of its `api`.

 An example of this in the project is the `:feature:list:impl` module only depending on the `:feature:details:api` module.